 After you’ve grilled both sides for 5 minutes each pull the flank steak to the cooler part of the grill and check its temperature with an instant-read meat thermometer.

-Continue to grill the flank steak until it reaches 125 to 128 degrees Fahrenheit.
+Continue to grill the flank steak on the cooler part of the grill over indirect heat until it reaches 125 to 128 degrees Fahrenheit.
 Pull it off the grill and let it rest for a few minutes.
 The carryover cooking will raise the temperature into the medium-rare range.

 Slice the flank steak across the grain with your knife at a 45-degree angle.
 You’re ready to eat!

 Flank steak is a great cut of beef that works well in a lot of different cuisines.
 You can use it for stir-fry, tacos, or as you’ve seen in this article, on its own.

 Just remember to watch your marination and cooking time, as well as slicing the meat across the grain.
 If you get those steps right you should have a pretty tasty flank steak to devour.
 Thanks for reading!